 Business to Business B2B eCommerce Websites

 B2B eCommerce websites are sites owned and operated by individual companies to sell their products or services to other businesses.
-These sites make B2B transactions more streamlined than the traditional model.
+These sites make B2B transactions with eCommerce credit card processing and are more streamlined than the traditional model.
 In fact, the growth of the internet has led to more than 70% of companies placing the majority of their purchases online.
 B2B business play a major role in eCommerce growth.
 They can be run on a company's owned headless eCommerce platform or through an online marketplace.

 Business to Business B2B Wholesale Marketplaces